luke1601/RoomReservation/README.md

 5. ./Program
 # User Interface and Error Handeling
 How many rooms?
+#
 Enter command (r,x,s,f,q): r
+#
 === MAKE RESERVATION ===
+#
 Enter name (one word): //There is a chunk of code that makes sure name does not exceed 20 chars the 20 chars can be comprimised of
+#
+//chars that are not letters so no ERROR checking for the actual characters
+#
-//chars that are not letters so no ERROR checking for the actual characters Start Time (hh:mm, 24-hr): //note: you do not need to have a 0 before a single digit hour for example 09:00 == 9:00 also if you enter something like Bob for the time DONT
+Start Time (hh:mm, 24-hr): //note: you do not need to have a 0 before a single digit hour for example 09:00 == 9:00 also if you enter
+#
+//something like Bob for the time DONT
+#
-End Time (hh:mm, 24-hr): //note: you do not need to have a 0 before a single digit hour for example 09:00 == 9:00 also if you enter something like Bob for the time DONT
+End Time (hh:mm, 24-hr): //note: you do not need to have a 0 before a single digit hour for example 09:00 == 9:00 also if you enter
+#
+//something like Bob for the time DONT
+#
 //Also defualt opeining and closing times are 00:00 - 24:00 if you do something like
+#
 //Start Time (hh:mm, 24-hr): 24:00
+#
 //End Time (hh:mm, 24-hr): 25:00
+#
-//the reservation will be successful becuase there is no checking to see if the time passed is within the bounds of opening and closing times this is something you have to make sure of
+//the reservation will be successful becuase there is no checking to see if the time passed is within the bounds of opening and closing
+#
+times this is something you have to make sure of
+#
 Enter command (r,x,s,f,q): f
+#
 === FIND RESERVATIONS ===
+#
-Enter name (one word): //Whatever name you enter it will take a long time to find all reservations associated with this name depending on //the IDE or Text Editor you run it in you may accidently kill it
+Enter name (one word): //Whatever name you enter it will take a long time to find all reservations associated with this name depending on
+#
+//the IDE or Text Editor you run it in you may accidently kill it